cs3org/OCM-API/IETF-OCM.md

 ## Fields

 * REQUIRED owner (string)
   OCM Address of the user who will be requested to share the resource.
 * REQUIRED shareWith (string)
-  OCM Address of the user, group or federation that wants to receive a share of the resource.
+  OCM Address of the user or group that wants to receive a share of the resource.
   Example: "51dc30ddc473d43a6011e9ebba6ca770@cloud.example.org"
 * REQUIRED share (string)
   A unique identifier for the resource.